PHart3/2-groups-agda/Two-groups/README.md

   associated proofs of coherence of these constructions.
 The object function of the LoopSpace pseudofunctor is defined in `Hmtpy2Grp.agda`.

-- The `Grp-Type-biequiv/` folder contains the proof of our desired biequivalence.
+- The `Grp-Type-biequiv/` folder contains the proof of our desired biadjoint biequivalence.
   The two arrows of the biequivalence are defined by the delooping and LoopSpace functors, and the bulk of this folder provides proofs of the associated pseudotransformations between their composites and the identity pseudofunctors.
   It also provides proofs exhibiting these pseudotransformations as levelwise adjoint equivalences (`LoopK-adjeq.agda` and `KLoop-adjeq.agda`), thereby forming a biequivalence.
+Finally, we construct the triangulator (i.e., zig-zag identity) for these two pseudonatural equivalences, thereby making them into a biadjoint biequivalence (`Biadj-data/`).
+The biequivalence data is defined in `Biequiv-main.agda`, and the full biadjoint biequivalence (which includes the triangulator) is defined in `Biadj-biequiv-main`.
-The full biequivalence is defined in `Biequiv-main.agda`.
-We also obtain an equality between the two (2,1)-categories in question by way of univalence (`Equality-main.agda`).
-This equality relies on the fact that every biequivalence between quasi-univalent bicategories is fully-faithful, which we prove in `../Bicats/`.
+  We also get an equality between the two (2,1)-categories in question by way of univalence (`Equality-main.agda`).
+This equality follows from the fact that every biadjoint biequivalence
+  induces an isomorphism of bicategories, which is proved in`../Bicats/`.

+  Finally, we have extracted from this biequivalence the underlying type equivalence between coherent 2-groups and Sính triples (`Type-equiv-main`).

 ## License